johanvandegriff/jjv.sh/content/blog/third-partys-the-charm.md

 ---
-title: "Third Party's the Charm"
+title: "Third Party's the Charm (if only people would listen to logic):"
 date: 2018-01-18T15:00:00-04:00
 tags: []
 ---